Transcranial Magnetic Stimulation (TMS)

 Can TMS be used to treat other mental illnesses?

 The science behind TMS therapy is evolving as researchers and physicians are successfully treating patients world-wide for such diverse mental ailments such as addiction, anxiety, ADHD, Migraines, Obsessive Compulsive Disorder (OCD), Tinnitus, Bipolar disorder, and PTSD.
-Dr. McClelland will be happy to discuss the science for these treatments and whether such treatment might be recommended.
+Our TMS providor will be happy to discuss the science for these treatments and whether such treatment might be recommended.

 What exactly happens to you during TMS therapy sessions?